Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

-# Best Buys: Cars with High Resale Value and Low Depreciation 🚗📈
+# Best Strategy to Buy Car for Value-Concious Customer 🚗📈

 ## Project Overview